saikumarbommareddy/CloudComputing/README.md

 ## KPI’s:

 1. Accuracy:
-- Total Accurate Predictions: It is essential to accurately categorise essays as either LLM-generated or student-written.
+- Total Accurate Predictions: It is essential to accurately categorize essays as either LLM-generated or student-written.
 A high accuracy rate suggests that the model is good at differentiating between the two groups.

 2. Precision:
 - Real Benefits Among Expected Benefits: To evaluate the model's capacity to distinguish between essays produced by LLMs and those authored by students accurately, precision is essential.
 Low false positives are indicated by a high precision score.